-1.20.
 The expected income and costs of the scheme, and therefore whether the scheme is self-financing, depends on a number of assumptions.
 If these assumptions differ from the base case, these could result in additional income or additional costs of the investment.
-These assumptions, in addition to those set out in 1.14, include the external borrowing interest rate, inflation on costs and rental, the market and occupancy of the properties, capital value on exit.
+These assumptions, in addition to those set out in above, include the external borrowing interest rate, inflation on costs and rental, the market and occupancy of the properties, and capital value on exit.